 Recommended: Photojournalism, Publication Layout and Design and/or On-Camera Field Reporting

 This course is a continuation of Online Journalism I. Each student will become more proficient in her/his interviewing, reporting, writing, editing and multimedia production skills.
 Each student will contribute to the tasks of building the student-run online publication http://njsouthbound.com By the end of the semester, each student will also have created several multimedia news stories suitable for internship or job applications.

 In this course, students will:

-• Report multimedia stories as a “one-person band” and as part of team.
+- Report multimedia stories as a “one-person band” and as member of team.

-• Work together as a class to build an online publication with special attention to journalistic ethics, strategy, design and interactivity.
+- Work together as a class to build an online publication (http://njsouthbound.com) with special attention to journalistic ethics, strategy, design, mobile capabilities, social networking, and interactivity.

-• Uncover interesting stories about local people and issues – and hopefully gain new insight and understanding into Southern New Jersey life and culture.
+- Uncover interesting stories about local people and issues – and hopefully gain new insight into Southern New Jersey life and culture.